Definition of

 The metabolic pathway known as the Krebs cycle is essential for cellular respiration in aerobic organisms.

-Krebs cycle is one of the names given to a series of chemical reactions that occur in aerobic organisms as part of the process of cellular respiration .
-In eukaryotic cells , the cycle also known as tricarboxylic acid cycle or citric acid cycle takes place in the mitochondrial matrix (an area or compartment located within the mitochondria ).
-In prokaryotic cells , however, this event takes place in the cytoplasm .
+Krebs cycle is one of the names given to a series of chemical reactions that occur in aerobic organisms as part of the cellular respiration process.
+In eukaryotic cells , what is also known as the tricarboxylic acid cycle or citric acid cycle takes place in the mitochondrial matrix (an area or compartment located within the mitochondria ).
+In prokaryotic cells , however, this matter has the cytoplasm as its stage.

-These metabolic pathways enable the release of stored energy through the oxidation of the molecule acetylcoenzyme A (commonly referred to as Acetyl-CoA ).
-In this context, an oxidative phenomenon of proteins , carbohydrates and lipids occurs that involves three stages: after the production of Acetyl-CoA , glycolysis , beta oxidation involving fatty acids and the chemical reaction defined as oxidative deamination, the Krebs cycle takes place .
+These metabolic pathways make it possible, thanks to the oxidation of the molecule acetylcoenzyme A (commonly referred to as Acetyl-CoA ), to release accumulated energy .
+In this context, an oxidative phenomenon of proteins , carbohydrates and lipids occurs that encompasses three instances: after the production of Acetyl-CoA , glycolysis , beta oxidation involving fatty acids and the chemical reaction defined as oxidative deamination, the cycle unfolds. of Krebs .
 Next comes the metabolic process classified as oxidative phosphorylation , which generates adenosine triphosphate (ATP) by taking advantage of the energy that arises when nutrients are oxidized.

-It is worth mentioning the existence of a reaction that opposes the aforementioned Krebs cycle , which is why it is classified as the reverse Krebs cycle .
-It is a resource that certain bacteria use to produce organic compounds based on water (H2O) and carbon dioxide (CO2) .
+It is appropriate to mention the existence of a reaction that opposes the aforementioned Krebs cycle , which is why it is classified as an inverse Krebs cycle .
+It is a resource that certain bacteria take advantage of, based on water (H2O) and carbon dioxide (CO2) , to create organic compounds.

-The Krebs cycle , which is powered by acetyl-CoA , involves chemical reactions essential for cellular respiration to take place.
+The Krebs cycle , which is powered by acetyl-CoA , encompasses essential chemical reactions so that cellular respiration can take place.

-The process is set in motion when an acetyl group consisting of a pair of acetyl-CoA carbons is transferred to an acceptor compound consisting of four carbons (a metabolite called oxaloacetic acid , oxaloacetate in its ionized form) and a citrate is formed thanks to a condensation reaction.
-This citrate undergoes chemical transformations and therefore loses carboxyl groups .
-Complex events occur during this stage that allow the four-carbon oxaloacetate to be regenerated at the end of each cycle.
+The process is set in motion when an acetyl group made up of a pair of carbons from acetyl-CoA is transferred to an acceptor compound consisting of four carbons (a metabolite called oxaloacetic acid , oxaloacetate in its ionized presentation) and is thus formed, thanks to a condensation reaction, a citrate .
+This undergoes chemical transformations and therefore loses carboxyl groups.
+Complex events occur at this stage that allow the four-carbon oxaloacetate to be regenerated at the end of each of the cycles.

-The Krebs cycle is followed by oxidative phosphorylation .
+Oxidative phosphorylation follows the Krebs cycle .
 During this period, an electron transport chain is observed that uses the potential energy of the electrons to launch protons into the area between the membranes of the mitochondria .

-It is essential for science to know in detail the characteristics, scope and applications of the Krebs cycle, since pathologies and anomalies or defects related to it have been detected.
+It is essential within science to know in detail the characteristics, scope and applications of the Krebs cycle since pathologies and anomalies or defects that are related to it have been detected.
 For example, genes linked to the Krebs cycle have been identified that predispose certain individuals to develop neuroendocrine tumors such as paragangliomas and pheochromocytomas .

-It is also constructive to know that sequences of reactions involved in the Krebs cycle are required for the maintenance of life, since each stage individually is not enough for this purpose.
-By deepening the research and knowledge surrounding this process, we can come to understand how, approximately four billion years ago, life manifestations were activated on planet Earth .
-A few years ago, to detail a specific case, a group of scientists, appealing to representative elements of ancient terrestrial sediments, demonstrated in a laboratory in the United Kingdom that the Krebs cycle can be reflected in a metabolic pathway that is characterized by being free of enzymes and is activated by a class of particles known as sulfate radicals .
+It is also constructive to know that sequences of the reactions involved in the Krebs cycle are required to maintain life, since each stage individually is not enough for this purpose.
+By deepening research and knowledge about this process, we can understand how, approximately four billion years ago, the manifestations of life were activated on planet Earth .
+A few years ago, to detail a specific case, a group of scientists, using representative elements of ancient terrestrial sediments, demonstrated in a laboratory in the United Kingdom that the Krebs cycle can be reflected in a metabolic pathway that is characterized by being free of enzymes. and is activated by a class of particles known as sulfate radicals .

 Mitochondrial matrix